golflimaechoecho/ilt-practitioner-exercise-guides/labs/lab-07.1-Ordering-methods/README.md

     ```

 1. Commit and push your control repo changes.
+    * Add the files: `git add Puppetfile`
+    * Create a commit: `git commit -m "Lab 7.1 update"`
+    * Push the commit to the Git server: `git push origin studentN`
+1. Classify your `ordering` class in the PE Console.
 1. Run `puppet agent -t`.

     **_Pay close attention to the order in which resources were enforced._**